Bad Newz Kennels: Other co-defendants also to plead guilty; Vick weighs options

-By August 13, Vick's other two co-defendants, Peace and Phillips, had also agreed to also plead guilty under their own plea agreements, they were due in judge Hudson's court in consecutive hearings on August 17.
+On August 17, Vick's other two co-defendants, Peace and Phillips, had also agreed to plead guilty under their own plea agreements during consecutive hearings in judge Hudson's court.

-News media reported widely that Vick had been given until that date (August 17) to decide whether to seek a plea bargain; otherwise he would face a superseding indictment that would include at least two more federal charges.
+News media reported widely that Vick had been given until that date (August 17) to decide whether to seek a plea bargain; otherwise, he would face a superseding indictment that would include at least two more federal charges.
 According to one of his public relations specialists, Vick was weighing all of his options with his legal team.

 The Richmond Times-Dispatch reported on August 15 that a federal grand jury in Richmond was to begin hearing new allegations against Vick stemming from the dogfighting case beginning the week of August 20.
 Munson suggested that Peace and Phillips' guilty pleas put Vick in a "legal checkmate", as their testimony, added to the other five potential witnesses the prosecutors already had, made it very difficult for Vick's legal team to establish reasonable doubt in court.

 According to the Journal-Constitution, Vick's legal team began talks with federal prosecutors regarding a possible plea agreement soon after Vick's co-defendants pleaded guilty.
 A spokesman for Vick's legal team said that the co-defendants' pleas took them by surprise.

 ESPN reported that another sticking point in the plea negotiations was the wording of the allocution Vick would have to make.
 He would have to make a detailed statement as to the extent of his involvement in the operation, such as the specific methods he used to kill the dogs.

 On August 17, Peace and Phillips appeared before Judge Hudson at the U.S. District Court in Richmond.
 They entered their guilty pleas, plea agreements, and related statement of facts documentation.
 They also agreed to testify if the government requested it from them.
 Phillips' bail was revoked due to failing a drug test.

 Peace and Phillips were told that because of the "victimization and execution of pit bull dogs" described in court filings, "upward departure" from the sentencing guidelines is "necessary in this case".
 The aggravating factors will be taken into consideration at sentencing, which means they could face harsher punishments at their sentencing on November 30.

 The documents filed with the court and obtained by the news media under the provisions of the U.S. Freedom of Information Act provided confirmation of portions of that contained in Taylor's earlier plea agreement and also gave more detail of co-defendant Vick's roles.
 Copies were made available by the Newport News Daily Press at: